 Laura has been doing such a wonderful job with Eden throughout the day.
 And she’s managing to be a supermom while also still running, and scaling, her skincare line, which is just insanely impressive.
 I’m so proud of her!

 Now I know, this is a long-winded post about a subject you may not really care much about, but I had to share.
 Since, for me, a lot of this comes back to mindset and perspective.

-When I first heard yesterday that the Federal Government is extending their lockdown guidelines for another month there was this moment of “Holy crap, we’ve got to stay at home for another freaking month!?”, but then I thought about it more and realized what a blessing and opportunity this is.
+When I first heard yesterday that the government is extending their lockdown guidelines for another month, there was this moment of, “holy crap, we’ve got to stay at home for another freaking month!?”, but then I thought about it more and realized what a blessing and opportunity this is.

 It means I’ve got a whole month ahead of me to spend every single day with my wife and daughter…